-From the best-fit function describing the MS evolution below the bending mass $M_0$ (Equations\,\ref{eq:sfr} and \ref{eq:pars}) at any given redshift, the SFR dependence on the stellar mass is close to linear ($\gamma\sim 1$), consistent with the constancy of the low-mass power-law slope of the stellar mass function of $\alpha\sim 1.5$ (e.g. \citealt{Tomczak_2014}, although see Section\,\ref{sec:gsmf}).
-Since, from the MS-only integrated SK relation, ${\rm SFR}\propto M_{\rm gas}^{1.13}$, linear dependence of SFR on stellar mass implies that at given redshift and below $M_0$, the gas fraction should decrease with stellar mass, as was indeed found in previous works (e.g. \citealt{Schreiber_2016, Wang_2022}).
+From the best-fit function describing the MS evolution below the bending mass $M_0$ (Eqs.\,\ref{eq:sfr} and \ref{eq:pars}) at any given redshift, the SFR dependence on the stellar mass is close to linear ($\gamma\sim 1$), consistent with the constancy of the low-mass power law slope of the stellar mass function of $\alpha\sim 1.5$ (e.g., \citealt{Tomczak_2014}, although see Sect. \ref{sec:gsmf}).
+Since, from the MS-only integrated SK relation, ${\rm SFR}\propto M_{\rm gas}^{1.13}$, a linear dependence of the SFR on stellar mass implies that at a given redshift and below $M_0$, the gas fraction should decrease with stellar mass, as was indeed found in previous works (e.g., \citealt{Schreiber_2016, Wang_2022}).
 Similarly, since ${\rm SFR}\propto M_\ast$ below $M_0$ and the gas fraction decreases with stellar mass, the star-forming efficiency ($\equiv {\rm SFR}/M_{\rm gas}$) will increase with $M_\ast$.
-On the other hand, for a given stellar mass, increasing the SFR with redshift (evolution of the main-sequence normalization) should also increase the molecular gas mass (MS-only SK relation).
-For a given stellar mass, the gas fraction must, therefore, increase with redshift, consistently with previous findings (e.g. \citealt{Geach_2011, Wang_2022}).
+On the other hand, for a given stellar mass, increasing the SFR with redshift (evolution of the MS normalization) should also increase the molecular gas mass (MS-only SK relation).
+For a given stellar mass, the gas fraction must therefore increase with redshift, which is consistent with previous findings (e.g., \citealt{Geach_2011, Wang_2022}).